datastreamapp/schema/README.md

 ## Additions / Differences

 ### Project
-- `ProjectName` - Upped maxLength to 255.
+- `DatasetName` - Equivalent to `ProjectName` with maxLength set to 255.

 ### Location
 - `MonitoringLocationHorizontalCoordinateReferenceSystem` - defaults to `UNKWN`